GriffinSar/Caladonia-Crochet-P1/README.md

 - Image below sourced from Mijo Crochet (https://mijocrochet.se/2017/03/15/lost-in-time-shawl-sjal/)
   - Scarf image from the gallery page

--Image below sourced from Ravelry (https://www.ravelry.com/projects/jellina/rozeta-scheepjes-cal-2019)
+- Image below sourced from Ravelry (https://www.ravelry.com/projects/jellina/rozeta-scheepjes-cal-2019)
   -	Scheepjes Rozetta image from gallery page

--Image below sourced from (https://classbento.com.au/7-trending-crafts-to-sink-your-hands-into-in-2022)
+- Image below sourced from (https://classbento.com.au/7-trending-crafts-to-sink-your-hands-into-in-2022)
   -	Woman crochet image from Contact page

--The Logo for the page was created in Adobe express by me.
+- The Logo for the page was created in Adobe express by me.

 ### Code